A 10-Week Plan to Learning How to Relax

 When we don’t get adequate sleep, we develop dizziness, headaches, burning eyes, nervousness, irritability, and lightheadedness.

-Lack of sleep also contributes to a growing dullness of perception, lack of awareness, and marked sluggishness in average reflect action.
+Lack of sleep also contributes to a growing dullness of perception, lack of awareness, and marked sluggishness in average reflected action.

 Thus, sleep is a must!
 Sleep promotes rest under all conditions and circumstances.

 However, the amount of sleep required by an individual depends on her age, her work, her daily habits, and her physical and psychological makeup.

 One person could require seven or eight hours, and another five or six hours.

 However, if you cannot sleep soundly and naturally during your regular sleeping hours or have trouble dropping off to sleep, you will not experience the rest of your tired muscles.

 Restful sleep will allow you to feel relaxed and let go of tension, care, worry, anger, or uneasiness.

 Sleep is one form of letting go and releasing from mental and physical fatigue and nervous tension.

 A Relaxation Plan

 Another way restful sleep helps us is muscular relaxation.